kwsp/crawl/README.md

 Features:

 - Find broken links given a starting url
-- Build a graph of the network topology
+- Build a graph of the network topology and output to the GraphViz dot format

 ## Developing